pLG-0/gif-desklet/README.md

 A Python GTK application to display a GIF as a desktop widget on Linux.
 Features include customizable positioning, multi-monitor support, drag-and-drop for custom positions, and autostart on login.

-This is my first program so don't be harsh on me.

 ## Installation